 If you have a dishwasher, wait until you can fill it to total capacity before you switch it on.

 Low flow shower heads are cheap to buy and come in a variety of different styles.
 They make no difference whatsoever to water pressure, and they can reduce your water consumption by up to 70% achieving a greener home.

 To attach one, you just need to unscrew your current shower head and replace it simply.

 8. Switch to Organic Sheets

 Have you ever considered swapping your sheets for organic cotton?
-This may seem a little far-fetched, but it does make a difference to your home’s energy efficiency.
+It may seem a little far-fetched, but it does make a difference to your home’s energy efficiency for a greener home.
 Not only are organic sheets made without any processed dyes or harmful chemicals making them safer for your family, but they are harvested and manufactured more responsibly.

 9. Add Thermal Curtains

 Another easy and greener home fix?
 Try swapping your regular curtains for thermal-backed curtains.
 Thermal backing will help keep the heat inside your home and the cold out – again, saving you energy and money.